-We’ll answer these questions and more, so the next time you come across that button, you can make spender-savvy decisions -- like the true financial boss babe you were born to be. ;)
+So, the next time you come across that button, you can make spender-savvy decisions -- like the true financial boss babe you were born to be. ;)

 Remember when you bought your first car, or really expensive furniture, and you were given the option to pay in separate installments, with either low or zero interest fees?